Freight Shipping from El Paso to Chicago

 How much does it cost to ship freight from El Paso to Chicago?

-Full truckload (FTL) rates from El Paso, TX to Chicago, IL currently range from $3,496-$4,309 for a standard dry van load over the 1,626-mile route.
+Full truckload (FTL) rates from El Paso, TX to Chicago, IL currently range $3,496-$4,309 (roughly $2.16-$2.67 per mile over 1,626 miles).
 LTL shipments typically cost $1,094-$1,782 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from El Paso to Chicago?